 When this feature is selected, all doors will lock automatically when the vehicle reaches a speed of 15 mph (24 km/h).
 To make your selection, press the "Auto Door Locks" button on the touchscreen, until a check-mark appears next to setting, showing that setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu, or push the back button on the faceplate.

-• Auto Unlock On Exit
+Auto Unlock On Exit

 When this feature is selected, all doors will unlock when the vehicle is stopped, the transmission is in the PARK or NEUTRAL position and the driver's door is opened.
 To make your selection, press the "Auto Unlock on Exit" button on the touchscreen, until a check-mark appears next to setting, showing that setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu, or push the back button on the faceplate.